 #7 Proofread the Letter Thoroughly

 There is zero margin for error when you’re writing to an agent.
-If they read your work and find a typo in some sentence, or a sentence which makes no sense, they won’t read further.
-If you don’t put the time and efforts with your book, neither will they.
+If they read your work and find a typo in some sentence, or a sentence that makes no sense, they won’t read further.
+If you don’t put the time and effort into your book, neither will they.